Kick101/vaults/Ideas and Improvements/Bug Bounty/Bigcommerce/Recon.md

     - [ ] email/username
 - How users are referenced by the app and by the API?
 	-
-- Does the site have multi-tenancy or user levels?
+- Does the site have multi-tenancy or user levels
     - Admin/User, Admin/User/Guest levels
 - Does the site have a unique threat model?
     - API Keys, specific to the app & it's users